 - Each homework will contribute equally to the final score.

 - You may attempt each homework up to 3 times, depending, until the hard deadline.
 The maximum score from your attempts will be your score for the homework.
-Here is an example of the grade you get if your homework submission was successful (alert us on piazza about possible bugs)
+Here is an example of the grade you get upon a homework submission.

 - Your final course grade will be the average of all your homework scores.

 - If autograder is misinterpreting your entries, switch to the latest version of Chrome browser.